 - Correcting inconsistencies – This can involve techniques such as normalizing data and standardizing formats, as well as filling in missing information.

 - Validating the correctness of the data – Once the data has been cleansed, it’s important to validate the results to ensure that they meet the accuracy levels you need for your specific use case.
+Automated data validation tools can streamline this step.

 Data reliability can be difficult to achieve without proper tools and processes.
 Tools like Astera Centerprise offers various data cleansing tools that can help you get the most out of your data.